erickduran/randomsito/README.md

 # randomsito
 A simple CLI for interative classes.
+Made for teaching.

 ## Usage
 ### Prerequisistes